Two more sleeps, friends! Who’s excited? I am sad the season is coming to an end…It sure went by so fast!

-If you are still in a holiday baking mode, I am sharing our favorite Soft Sugar Cookie recipe.
-These cookies are addictive.
-They will melt in your mouth!
-Bake a batch to enjoy at home with your family or to give to friends or neighbors as homemade holiday gifts.
+I am excited to share my favorite Soft Sugar Cookie recipe.
+These cookies are very addicting and make the perfect homemade treats for the holidays.
+Bake a batch to enjoy at home with your family or send some to special friends, neighbors or relatives as special homemade holiday gifts.
 Promise they will love them!

-My husband and I love to bake cookies every Christmas with our little ones.
+My husband and I love to bake cookies every Christmas with our kids.
 Yes, it takes longer.
-Yes, it can get messy but just seeing the excitement on their faces, it makes all worthwhile.
+Yes, it can get messy, but just seeing the excitement on their faces, it is worth it.
+So get the kids in the kitchen to bake with you and start a new tradition this holiday season.

 Melt in the mouth Soft Sugar Cookies